caleb-chu/Grin-Programming-Language-Interpreter/README.md

 The line numbers associated with any labels.
 The values of any variables.
 The line numbers being remembered because of GOSUB statements.
-Each of those concepts could potentially be implemented in a module, and by one or more classes.
-Don't feel as though you need to build an entire design in your head at once; focus instead on one problem that you can isolate from the others, get your head around that problem, implement (and test) something that you think solves it, and move forward from there.
-Allow yourself the freedom to be wrong sometimes — not every design idea will pan out, but when you have Git backing you up, you can give up on a bad idea by simply rolling back your changes to the most recent "stable ground" commit.

-Unit testing

-Along with your Grin interpreter, you will be required to write unit tests, implemented using the unittest module in the Python standard library, and covering as much of your interpreter as is practical.

-Note that how you design aspects of your interpreter has a positive impact on whether you can unit test it, as well as how hard you might have to work to do it; that's one of the reasons why you're aiming to write multiple modules in the grin package, and to tackle separate issues separately.
-For example, the fact that lexing and parsing are handled separately in the provided code means they can be tested separately; the fact that the result of parsing is a sequence of opaque tokens (instead of strings that need to be parsed again later) makes the code that uses the results of parsing similarly easier to test, since the tests can be written in terms of those higher-level tokens.

-There is not a strict requirement around code coverage measurement, nor a specific number of tests that must be written, but we'll be evaluating whether your design accommodates your ability to test it, and whether you've written unit tests that substantially cover the portions that can be tested.
-(Isolating code that has side effects — such as reading and writing text in the Python shell — can go a long way toward making your program more testable.)
-The provided tests are there partly to give you an idea of what a reasonably complete set of unit tests look like; your goal is to do likewise.

 Grin quick reference